 f) Description of attempted solutions to the problems.

 g) Description of performance of roles of husband/wife, father/mother.

 h) Description of how the decision to divorce was reached.

 B) When there are ground(s) for a declaration of nullity, the Tribunal will contact both, the petitioner and the respondent.
 This step happens about 4 weeks after the initial preliminary interview at the Tribunal office (it must be transcribed).
 If a narrative is completed and submitted, this happens as soon as the narrative is accepted by the Judicial Vicar.
 You must complete a-h above for the narrative to be accepted.

 C) Prior to the formal hearing you, the petitioner, must complete and return the witness list (which we send you).
 Witnesses include 2-3 adult people who knew you prior to and/or during your marriage and can give us information about the marriage.
-At the time of the formal hearing you, the petitioner, must bring these witnesses in with you.
+At the time of the formal hearing you, the petitioner, will be interviewed at the Tribunal office.
+All witnesses will be contacted by telephone ONLY on the day of your scheduled hearing, shortly after your interview.
 A witness can be a brother, sister, parent, friend, co-worker, neighbor or a member of the wedding party.
 Witnesses should not all be relatives.
 We do not interview children of the marriage.
 At the formal hearing the petitioner and the witnesses will be questioned privately (one at a time) and information obtained in the interview will not be shared with anyone except the members of the Court.

 D) If (when) the petition comes to formal hearing the following will occur:

 1) All testimony is gathered and sent to the Court Members. (this must be transcribed and could take up to 4 weeks)

 2) Advocate and the Defender of the Bond present their briefs to the Judge. (they have 30 days to complete this process)